elypia/elypiai/README.md

 * `complete()` - This will do a synchronous or blocking request and return an optional object.
 * `completeGet()` - This will do a synchronous or blocking request, and do get for you.
-* `queue(success, failure)` - This will do a asynchronous request, both the sucess, and failure consumers are optional.
+* `queue(success, failure)` - This will do an asynchronous request, both the sucess, and failure consumers are optional.

 ```java
 class Main {